HenrySilvaCS/basicMLpy/user_guide_classification.md

 **Parameters:**:<br />
             k: int<br />
                 &nbsp;&nbsp;&nbsp;input the number k of classes associated with the classification task. <br />
-            tsize: float,default=0.2<br />
-                &nbsp;&nbsp;&nbsp;Input a value between 0.0 and 1.0 that defines the proportion of the dataset to be used in the validation set;<br />
             n_iter: int,default=15<br />
                 &nbsp;&nbsp;&nbsp;Input the number of iterations for the IRLS algorithm.
 The algorithm is pretty expensive, so I recommend starting with small values(by experience 15 seems to be a good guess) and then start slowly increasing it untill convergence;<br />